Ashley aka Ash + Oak

 I got back to my hostel after the music festival and sent an email to my favorite design studio in SF.
 Thankfully, they were interested in an intern.
 I expected to sweep floors and clean buckets but I also was hoping to learn a lot more behind the scenes and how to build.
 Since I didn’t get the lessons I was hoping I jumped ship and move on to starting my own business.

 My biggest struggle was “the business.”
 I had no idea what I was doing.
 I went to Art school and let me tell you I did not learn a thing about starting your own business.
 I ran businesses for other people but still had no idea.
 A few other struggles a had to deal with involved having a tiny car for giant weddings, getting a cease and desist letter from my landlord for working from home and living in the bay with a huge rent to pay and little income.
 That did not stop me.

-Things that do help me keep my sanity through the rough, busy and no money times is being with my puppies.
+Things that do help me keep my sanity through the rough, busy and broke moments are being with my puppies.
 It sounds so lame (super basic Instagram tag) but I struggle with anxiety and those little pups calm me down.
 A few pets in and I am chill as can be.
-Hiking and a glass of wine with my friends totally helps too.
-If it’s wasn’t for my 5 best friends and our girl trips (about 4 times a year) I would definitely loose it.
-One piece of advice you should learn from me is take girl trips.
+Hiking and a glass of wine with my friends totally help too.
+If it’s wasn’t for my 5 best friends and our girl trips (about 4 times a year) I would definitely lose it.
+One piece of advice you should learn from me is taking girl trips.
 Get wild and weird and be you.
 Let it all out, cry and laugh with your besties.

-I am sure I could go on forever but I wont.
-This is 1 of the 52 post you will see about working women.
+I am sure I could go on forever but I won't.
+This is 1 of the 52 posts you will see about working women.
 Each Wednesday I will blog about another woman doing her thing.
 From screenwriters to beauty products from Oakland to Australia I will be sharing all sorts of love with you.
-Each woman get to write or answer a few questions but each week there will be two guest questions.
+Each woman gets to write or answer a few questions but each week there will be two guest questions.
 For this week I must answer……..

 What keeps you going when you start to doubt yourself?